MicrosoftDocs/bot-docs/articles/cognitive-services-bot-intelligence-overview.md

 - The <a href="https://www.microsoft.com/cognitive-services/en-us/custom-recognition-intelligent-service-cris" target="_blank">Custom Recognition Intelligent Service (CRIS)</a> allows you to create custom speech recognition models to tailor the speech-to-text conversion to an application's vocabulary or user's speaking style.
 - The <a href="https://www.microsoft.com/cognitive-services/en-us/speaker-recognition-api" target="_blank">Speaker Recognition API</a> enables speaker identification and verification through voice.

-Learn [how to add speech recognition and conversion](cognitive-services-add-bot-speech.md) to your bot.
+Learn more about [speech recognition and conversion][speech] with Microsoft Cognitive Services.

-## Search
+## Web search

 The Bing Search APIs enable you to add intelligent web search capabilities to your bots.
 With a few lines of code, you can access billions of webpages, images, videos, news, and other result types.
 You can configure the APIs to return results by geographical location, market, or language for better relevance.
 You can further customize your search using the supported search parameters, such as Safesearch to filter out adult content, and Freshness to return results according to a specific date.